katrinkoval/StoreApp/README.md

-# StoreApp
+# StoreApp  - Store Management Application

 ## Overview
 This is an educational project developed using Windows Forms and ADO.NET.
 The database is created in the MS SQL Server.

-The application is designed for managing a store, and its functionality includes the following:
+The application is designed for managing a store, its functionality includes the following:
 - adding, modifying, deleting consignments and orders within those consignments
 - modifying the final prices of consignments